While it’s fairly easy to spot insects on the ground, like spiders, cockroaches, and centipedes, bugs with wings can be a lot more difficult.

 Another way to tell these insects apart is simply where you find them.
 While both are colony creatures with a caste system, where they are found can determine the type of pest you are dealing with.

-• Flying ants – While it is possible to find ants in wood, they can build their homes anywhere.
+• Flying ants: While it is possible to find ants in wood, they can build their homes anywhere.
 Carpenter ants can be found in wood, but they do not eat it.
-While they can be an annoyance, ants will not cause the amount of property damage termites can.
+While they can be annoying, ants will not cause the amount of property damage termites can cause.
 Also, unlike termites, ants are omnivores.
 They eat nectar, seeds, other insects, and other foods.

-Ants and termites have similar lifecycles.
-They both lose their wings after mating, and in fact, that’s one of the main signs of a termite infestation in your home.
+Ants and termites have similar life cycles.
+They both lose their wings after mating–in fact, that’s one of the main signs of a termite infestation in your home.
 During the warm months, ants and termites fly from their nests to mate and make new colonies.

 Treating your Pest Problem